 LibRA, the law library's faculty research service, provides research assistance for UNC Law faculty.
 Research is conducted by student research assistants supervised by the Faculty Research Services Librarian.
 LibRA can assist with both legal and interdisciplinary research projects.
 More information about the LibRA service can be found at this link.

-To make a request with the LibRA service, please email Melissa Hyland, Reference and Faculty Research Services Librarian.
+To make a request with the LibRA service, please email Nicole Downing, Head of Reference Services.
 When you request research assistance, please provide as much detail as is practicable.
-Melissa Hyland will contact you as soon as possible to discuss the details of your request.
+Nicole Downing will contact you as soon as possible to discuss the details of your request.